git-town/git-town/documentation/commands/git-rename-branch.md

 #### DESCRIPTION

+Renames the given branch on both the local machine and the remote if one is configured.
+Aborts if the new branch name already exists.
+This command is intended for feature branches.
+Renaming non-feature branches has to be confirmed with the `-f` option.

-On a non-feature branch, requires the use of the `-f` option Syncs the repository if there is a remote repository Creates a branch with the new name based on the old name If there is a remote repository
+* Creates a branch with the new name
+* Deletes the old branch

+When there is a remote repository
+* Syncs the repository

+When there is a tracking branch
-* pushes the new branch
+* Pushes the new branch to the remote repository
-* deletes the old branch from the remote repository Deletes the old branch locally
+* Deletes the old branch from the remote repository

+When run on a non-feature branch
+* Requires the use of the `-f` option
-Reconfigures git-town locally if renaming a non-feature branch
+* Reconfigures git-town locally for the non-feature branch

 #### OPTIONS